 EC2 instances and EBS volumes on the Outpost will continue to operate normally and can be accessed locally via the local gateway.
 Similarly, AWS service resources such as ECS worker nodes continue to run locally.
 However, API availability will be degraded, for instance run/start/stop/terminate APIs may not work.
 Instance metrics and logs will continue to be cached locally for a few hours, and will be pushed to the AWS Region when connectivity returns.
 Disconnection beyond a few hours however may result in loss of metrics and logs.
-At this time, DNS queries on the Outpost to the Route 53 Resolver (aka AmazonProvidedDNS) also rely on the network link to the AWS Region, so default DNS resolution will stop working.
 If you expect to lose network connectivity, we strongly recommend regularly testing your workload to ensure it behaves properly in this state when an Outpost is disconnected.
 For S3 on Outposts, if the network connection to your Outpost is lost, you will not be able to access your objects.
 Requests to store and retrieve objects are authenticated using the regional AWS Identity and Access Management (IAM) service, and if the Outpost has no connectivity to the home AWS Region, you are not able to access your data.
 Your data remains safely stored on your Outpost during periods of disconnect, and once connectivity is restored authentication and requests can resume.

 Q: What type of control plane information flows back to the parent AWS Region?